electricimp/GoogleIoTCore/README.md

 The register() method does not require the library to be [connected](#connection) to Google IoT Core.

-### Transport ###

-Note, the current version of the library supports [MQTT transport](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge) only.

-Google IoT Core supports [HTTP and MQTT protocols](https://cloud.google.com/iot/docs/concepts/protocols) for communication.

-Before connecting the instantiated GoogleIoTCore.Client to Google IoT Core you may create and initialize a transport object.
-Eg. create an instance of the GoogleIoTCore.MqttTransport class.

-The transport may have additional settings which controls it's behavior.

-If a transport is not created and not explicitly specified during [connection](#connection), the library uses MQTT transport with default settings.

 ### Connection ###

 [Telemetry Publishing](#telemetry-publishing), [State Reporting](#state-reporting) and [Configuration Receiving](#configuration-receiving) functionalities require the library to be connected to Google IoT Core.

 To connect the newly instantiated GoogleIoTCore.Client call the connect() method.
-It accepts a [transport](#transport) object for communication.
 Google IoT Core supports only one connection per device.

 Your application can monitor a connection state using the isConnected() method or the optional onConnected() and onDisconnected() callbacks.
 The callbacks may be specified in the GoogleIoTCore.Client constructor or set/reset later using the setOnConnected(), setOnDisconnected() methods.

-At any time you can disconnect from Google IoT Core by calling the disconnect() method and reconnect by calling the connect() method again, with the same or different [transport](#transport), eg. with different settings of the transport.
+At any time you can disconnect from Google IoT Core by calling the disconnect() method and reconnect by calling the connect() method again.

 Note, Google IoT Core can disconnect your device.
 Eg. due to the JSON Web Token expiration - see [Automatic JWT Refreshing](#automatic-jwt-refreshing) section.